River Darent: Historic and pre-historic

 Today's river is not much more than a stream apart from in conditions of spate, a surprise given the breadth of the valley it runs through.
 The "proto-Darent" was much larger than today's trickle but the River Medway, through erosion of the soft chalk and clays of the North Downs/Western Weald, has captured much of the headwaters which once supplied the Darent.

-Modern neglect

-In 1989, concerned individuals realised that almost all flow through Dartford had ceased.
-The River Darent was later recognised officially as the 'lowest flowing' river in the country.
-Wildlife was decimated but the reason became apparent as soon as the problem was addressed.
-Increasing quantities of water were being diverted by the then Rivers Authority to supply the growing greeds of adjacent towns and even London Boroughs.
-Since 1989, much work has been [claimed to have been] carried out to rectify this situation, including the shutting down of a number of boreholes by the Environment Agency.
-This is documented in Dartford Library by Environment Agency documents lodged there.

-A sculpture, unveiled in 2004, celebrated the renewed life of the river, depicting the wildlife which has been saved.

 Watermills

 The River Darent powered a number of watermills.
 From source to mouth they are:

 Westerham (Elm View) Mill

 The miller at this corn mill in 1771 was James Marchane, who was joined by his son James.
 James Jr died in 1805 and James Sr died c.
 1812.
 The mill was sketched by G. Samuel in 1818.
 It had an overshot waterwheel.
 The cast iron overshot waterwheel was 12 ft by 2 ft 9.5 in.
 It was fitted in 1868, replacing a wooden wheel which may have been breast shot.
 In 1890, the waterwheel was adapted to drive a set of pumps to supply Westerham.
 An average of 25000 impgal could be supplied.
 The milling machinery was removed in 1936 and during the Second World War a doodlebug landed nearby and blew the roof of the mill off.
 The derelict building stood in April 1954, but had been demolished by July 1960.